APCS-A-DJHS-DSHS/dhs-cs/notes/multidimensional-arrays.md

     // y is the first element, so it's at (example[3])[0] example[3][0] = 6;

-You can also think of square 2D arrays as a matrix:
+You can also think of square 2D arrays as a matrix.
+The 2D array above, for example, can also be visualized like this:

     int[][] example = new int[5][5];